Amazon rainforest nations gather to forge shared policy in Brazil

 The summit of Amazon Cooperation Treaty Organization (ACTO) members in the Brazilian city of Belem could agree to a regional pact to stop deforestation by 2030, end illegal gold mining, and cooperate on cross-border policing of environmental crime.
 Leaders are expected to announce the final agreement, known as the Belem Declaration, late on Tuesday afternoon.

-Presidents from Bolivia, Brazil, Colombia, Guyana, Peru and Venezuela will attend, while Ecuador and Suriname will send other representatives.
+Presidents from Bolivia, Brazil, Colombia, Guyana, and Peru and will attend, while Venezuela, Ecuador and Suriname will send other representatives.
+Venezuelan President Nicolas Maduro, previously expected to attend, posted on Monday that he was cancelling his public agenda on medical advice because of an ear infection.

 President Luiz Inacio Lula da Silva pledged on the campaign trail last year to convene the summit, as part of his bid to restore Brazil's environmental leadership after deforestation soared under his predecessor Jair Bolsonaro.